How to Deal With Overgrown Neighbours Trees: Your Rights & What You Can Do

 In the UK, property owners and residents have a legal right to trim any overhanging branches that cross into their property line, as per the “right of abatement.”
 This right means that you are entitled to put an end, or abate, a nuisance which is infringing on your home, comfort and lifestyle.

-When trimming your neighbour’s tree, it is important that you do not harm the tree’s health.
+When trimming your neighbour’s tree, you mustn’t harm the tree’s health.
 If you are cutting trees on someone else’s property, you also have to return the trimmings to the neighbour, unless they agree otherwise, as this is legally their property.

 The Duty of Care